Ry Rocklen

-Ry Rocklen (b.
-1978) is a contemporary artist based in Los Angeles, working primarily in sculpture.
+Ry Rocklen (born 1978) is a contemporary artist based in Los Angeles, working primarily in sculpture.
 Rocklen's solo exhibitions often make use of found objects which he adorns or otherwise modifies.
 From 1996 to 1998, he attended the California Institute of the Arts.
 Rocklen earned his BFA in 2001 at UCLA, and his MFA in sculpture in 2006 at the University of Southern California.
 Rocklen's work has been shown nationally and internationally, and has been included in several major survey exhibitions, including "Made in LA" at the Hammer Museum and the 2008 Whitney Biennial.
 He is represented by Honor Fraser gallery in Los Angeles and Praz-Delavallade in Paris/Los Angeles.